-Herniated disc — guidelines to herniated disc treatments
+Herniated disc treatment guidelines

 If you have been diagnosed with a herniated disc, you are likely searching for a treatment option to help relieve your neck or back pain.
 Depending on the location and severity of your herniated disc, there are several treatment options available to you.
 Most mild herniated discs will respond effectively to conservative methods of treatment, such as physical therapy or pain medication.

 Conservative treatment options for a herniated disc

-In general, most herniated disc patients are advised to begin with six to eight weeks of nonsurgical treatment, such as pain and anti-inflammatory medications, massage, chiropractic care, gentle stretching, low-impact exercises and physical therapy.
-Many conservative treatments can be combined, so work with your physician to create a treatment regimen to alleviate your pain.
+There are several conservative treatment options for a herniated disc, such as pain and anti-inflammatory medications, massage, chiropractic care, gentle stretching, low-impact exercises and physical therapy.
+Many conservative treatments can be combined, so work with your physician to create a treatment regimen to that is best for your condition.

 Minimally invasive surgery to treat a herniated disc

-For patients considering surgery to treat a herniated disc, we encourage you to research all surgical options before choosing the best treatment plan for your needs.
-The two main surgical options to treat a herniated disc are traditional open back surgery and minimally invasive spine surgery.
+For patients considering surgery to treat a herniated disc, we encourage you to research all surgical options before choosing the best treatment plan for you.
+The two main surgical options to treat a herniated disc are traditional open spine surgery and minimally invasive spine surgery.
 At Laser Spine Institute, we offer minimally invasive spine surgery that is a safer and effective alternative to traditional open back surgery.^